 - Certain drugs such as beta-blockers

 This type of psoriasis may go away within a few weeks, even without treatment.
-However, some cases are more stubborn and require treatment.
+Some cases, though, are more stubborn and require treatment.

 - Under the breasts

-- In skin folds around the genitals or buttocks
+- Skin folds around the genitals and buttocks

-Pustular psoriasis is uncommon and mostly appears in adults.
-Pustular psoriasis causes pus-filled bumps (pustules) surrounded by red skin.
-These may look infectious, but they are not.
-Reddening can appear first, followed by scaling and the formation of the pus-filled bumps.
+This kind of psoriasis is uncommon and mostly appears in adults.
+It causes pus-filled bumps (pustules) surrounded by red skin.
+These may look infectious, but are not.

 - Fast heart rate

 - Topical medicine (ointments you put on your skin) or systemic medicine (drugs that treat your whole body), especially steroids